A Talented Writer

 In 2018, Jeanette became the marketing and communications consultant at the Santa Cruz Children's Museum of Discovery, as well as continued helping the local performance art community write copy for various projects including press releases, marketing collateral, enews content, social media posts, and grants.

 Jeanette began forging her backgrounds in storytelling and performance art together in real ways come 2019, but when the world shut down in 2020, she decided to complete her 4th book, which would end up serving as the second in a trilogy between Flicker and Alpha Phoenix.

-With high hopes for 2021, Jeanette is thrilled to re-launch Stellaria Creative Company with a more inclusive storytelling approach that hybrids literary and performance arts within a visceral, interactive arena.
+With high hopes for the early 2020 decade, Jeanette is thrilled to re-launch Stellaria Creative Company with a more inclusive storytelling approach that hybrids literary and performance arts within a visceral, interactive arena.